 - First-Degree AV Blockage:

-- Defined as a “slowing” of the electrical transmissions form the atria to the ventricles whereby there ISN’T an actual skipping of the heartbeat.
+- It is defined as a “slowing” of the electrical transmissions from the atria to the ventricles, whereby there ISN’T an actual skipping of the heartbeat.

 - Second-Degree AV Blockage: